skarthikeyan96/commit-sensei/README.md

    This command analyzes the staged changes, generates a commit message, and allows you to edit the message before committing.

+## How it Works
+Commit-Sensei runs `git diff` to capture your latest code changes, sends them to the configured AI model, and returns a generated commit message.
+If the diff is too large, the AI may not work correctly.
+If you encounter errors indicating that the message is too long or invalid, try reducing the size of the commit.

 ## Notes

 - **.gitignore Configuration**: Ensure that `.genai-config.json` and `.genai-usage.json` are included in your `.gitignore` file to avoid committing sensitive information.
 - **Node.js Version**: Commit Sensei requires Node.js version 18 or higher.

 ## Configuration